entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

 sidebarDepth: 2
 ---

-# Entando Bundle
+# The Entando Bundle

-The structure of an Entando Bundle leverages composable development methods, decoupling microservices, micro frontends, API management, and services such as databases.
-The **ent bundle CLI** module administers the process, using the descriptor `entando.json`.
-This single bundle descriptor defines all the components and resources of the docker-based bundle.
-The following page describes the descriptor, the structure, its conventions, and the building process.
+The Entando Bundle is the smallest building block from which applications are built on Entando.
+It leverages composable development methods, decoupling microservices, micro frontends, and APIs to make it modular and easier to containerize.
+The **ent bundle CLI** administers the process, using a single descriptor `entando.json` to define the docker-based bundle.
+This page describes the Entando Bundle structure, the descriptor file, its conventions, and the packaging process.

 The docker-based approach is an improvement on the previous Entando Bundle structure and to see the differences, refer to the [Bundle Evolution](../reference/bundle-comparison.md) page.

 ## Entando Bundle Conventions

 * There is a single bundle descriptor, `entando.json`, initialized and managed by the [ent bundle CLI](../getting-started/ent-bundle.md).
-* Microservices and micro frontends can be built independently, each with their own folders.
+* Microservices (MSs) and micro frontends (MFEs) are built and processed independently, with a Docker image for the bundle and for each MS.
-* The `platform` directory is dedicated to platform specific components such as fragments, pages, and static resources.
-For more information on component types and descriptors, see the [Bundle Component Details](bundle-component-details.md) page.
+* The `platform` directory is dedicated to project specific components such as fragments, pages, and static resources.
+For more information on component types and corresponding descriptors, see the [Bundle Component Details](bundle-component-details.md) page.
 * The `svc` directory is allocated for auxiliary services and the docker-compose configuration files that define them.
-The ent bundle module enables, starts and stops the services.
-MySQL, PostgreSQL, and Keycloak services are available with Entando out of the box, and for more details, go to the [ent CLI Services page](../getting-started/ent-svc.md).
+The ent bundle commands enable, start and stop the services.
+MySQL, PostgreSQL, and Keycloak services are available with Entando out of the box, and for details on adding custom services, go to the [ent Bundle CLI Services page](../getting-started/ent-svc.md).
 * Optionally, a thumbnail for your bundle can be set by adding a JPG or PNG image file to the bundle root folder.
 The file must be named "thumbnail" and be 100kb or less, e.g. thumbnail.png.

 ## Project Structure